plyometrics for running

 When Usain Bolt ran his world record over the 100m dash, he did so with an average stride length of 8 feet (nearly 2,50 meters) with a cadence similar to us mere mortals.
 Strength alone doesn’t explain his outstanding stride length.
 He doesn’t beat Olympic lifters in the squat, not even the lower weight classes.
 Explosiveness sets him apart – the ability to impart power into the ground with a very short ground contact time.
 Although we are distance runners and not sprinters, a shorter ground contact time makes a difference as strides accumulate over the course of a 10K or a marathon.

-But what really moves the needle for distance running performance is running economy.
-Training the stretch-shortenening-cycle (SSC) with plyometrics enables you to run more efficiently.
-For one, it increases mechanical efficiency by temporarily storing elastic energy within tendons and muscles.
+But what moves the needle for distance running performance is running economy.
+Training the stretch-shortening cycle (SSC) with plyometrics enables you to run more efficiently, even during easy runs.
+It increases mechanical efficiency by temporarily storing elastic energy within tendons and muscles.

 Plyometric training also reduces the risk of injury by fortifying your connective tissues – such as bones, tendons, ligaments, and cartilage – for the rigors of running.
 Another factor is improved landing mechanics that reduce the strain during running.
 In short, injury prevention alone is reason enough to make plyometrics part of your training routine.